junhochoi/nextop-service/README.md

 - Distributed with single masters (hyperlord, overlord)
 - One hyperlord
-- One overlord per access key
+- 1..n overlords per access key
 - Billing and metrics are done per access key
 - Cloud agnostic: masters run in a single data center, but edges are distributed across data centers
 - All edge sessions are double-encrypted.
 Each edge session has a unique double-encryption keypair. (data is wrapped in the session keypair then in the nextop keypair)